AztecProtocol/aztec-packages/yarn-project/boxes/private-token/README.md

-This is a minimal [Aztec3]() noir smart contract and frontend bootstrapped with [`aztec-cli unbox`](https://github.com/AztecProtocol/aztec-packages/tree/master/yarn-project/aztec-cli).
-It is recommended you use the `aztec-cli unbox` command so that the repository is cloned with an example noir smart contract from the [`noir-contracts`](https://github.com/AztecProtocol/aztec-packages/tree/master/yarn-project/noir-contracts) repostiroy.# React + TypeScript + Vite
+This is a minimal [Aztec3]() noir smart contract and frontend bootstrapped with [`aztec-cli unbox`](https://github.com/AztecProtocol/aztec-packages/tree/master/yarn-project/cli).
+It is recommended you use the `aztec-cli unbox PrivateToken` command so that the repository is copied with needed modifications from the monorepo subpackage.

-This was probably created by running the command `aztec-cli unbox {CONTRACT_NAME}`.
-Some settings assume that CONTRACT_NAME was `PrivateToken` and will require some manual changes (listed below). `aztec-cli` can be installed with `npm i -g @aztec/cli`, if you don't have it already.
+Some settings assume that CONTRACT_NAME was `PrivateToken` and will require some manual updates if this changes (listed below). `aztec-cli` can be installed with `npm i -g @aztec/cli`, if you don't have it already.

-The above command copied an example [noir contract](https://github.com/AztecProtocol/aztec-packages/tree/master/yarn-project/noir-contracts) into `/src/contracts` as well as the entire `starter-kit` [subpackage](https://github.com/AztecProtocol/aztec-packages/tree/master/yarn-project/starter-project).
-This includes a minimal frontend for the copied smart contract.

 ## Setup